PoshCode/PowerShellPracticeAndStyle/CONTRIBUTING.md

 ## Contributing

 Are you interested in helping create the style guide, or do you just want to change a specific rule?
-You may use the issues system or Github pull requests freely to suggests corrections and simple changes to rules.
+You may use the issues system or Github pull requests freely to suggest corrections and simple changes to rules.
 However, if you want to add a completely new rule, or totally change a rule, please open an issue and let us discuss it!

 ### Tone